21 Best Fishing Spots Near San Diego

 This 171-acre reservoir is close to San Diego, making it a quick trip when you want to catch stocked trout and catfish.

-The trout are typically stocked when the water is at its coolest, which in recent years has included late winter.
+The trout are typically stocked when the water is at its coolest, which in recent years has included late fall into winter.

 Catfish are more of a warm-season fishery.